 What is snow

 snow formation

 In the lower part of the atmosphere is where all meteorological phenomena occur.
 One of them is snow.
-Many people don't know well what is snow in its entirety, since they do not know its formation, characteristics and consequences well.
-Snow is also called ice water.
-It is nothing more than solid water that falls directly from the clouds.
-Snowflakes are made up of ice crystals, and when they fall to the earth's surface they cover everything with a beautiful white blanket.
+Many people don't know well what is snow in its entirety, since they don't fully understand its formation, characteristics, and consequences.
+Snow is also called frozen water.
+It's simply solid water that falls directly from the clouds.
+Snowflakes are made up of ice crystals, and when they fall to the Earth's surface, they cover everything with a beautiful white blanket.

-In this article we are going to tell you what snow is, what its characteristics are, how it originates and some curiosities.
+In this article, we'll tell you what snow is, its characteristics, how it originates, and some interesting facts.

+What is snow